 Qualifying and Optimizing Digital PCR Assays using Real-time Quantitative PCR

 This following suggested protocol is from Brian Parkin, M.D., a physician-scientist and Clinical Lecturer of Internal Medicine in the Division of Hematology/Oncology at the University of Michigan.
 His research focuses on the characterization and prognostic impact of genomic minimal residual disease (MRD) in acute myelogenous leukemia (AML), as well as determining the mechanisms of AML therapy resistance and relapse before and after allogenic stem cell transplantation.
-Using the steps in this technical note, his lab has been able to rapidly validate many AML-relevant dPCR assays for personalized MRD testing on the RainDrop® Digital PCR platform using qPCR as a first step optimization method.
+Using the steps in this technical note, his lab has been able to rapidly validate many AML-relevant dPCR assays on the RainDrop® Digital PCR platform using qPCR as a first step optimization method.

 Digital PCR Provides Superior Sensitivity for the Detection of Rare Cancer Variants Compared to Real-time Quantitative PCR